opencog/atomspace/opencog/persist/README.md

               `(Evaluation (Predicate "siblings") (List (Concept "jack") (Concept "jill")))` This is just enough to encode prolog facts and Horn clauses as Atomese.

+* proxy    -- Implements a hierarchy of StorageNodes that act as agents.
+              This includes a ReadThruProxy and a WriteThruProxy, that will pass storage I/O requests on to other StorageNodes.
+              This is useful for configuring complex I/O pipelines in Atomese.

 * sexpr    -- Read and write Atomese s-expressions as UTF-8 strings.
               Used both by the `FileStorageNode` and by `CogStorageNode`,